RESPECT OUR WATERS

 While our rivers and Lake Michigan are much healthier than they were 10 years ago, they still face major challenges.
-The challenges come from non-point pollution that is carried by stormwater and snow melt.
-This new challenge cannot be solved by bigger tunnels and new treatment plants -- it requires community action.
+One of the major danger to the health of our water is non-point pollution that is carried by stormwater and snow melt.
+Non-point pollution is harder to control than other forms because it cannot be linked to a single source.
+Instead, non-point pollution comes from all of us - from our yards, driveways, cars, farms, stormwater, and snowmelt.
+Non-point pollution cannot be solved by building new treatment plants or constructing a new sewage system -- it requires community action.

 Each of us can have a positive impact on the health of our rivers and Lake Michigan.
 Maybe you’re thinking that you’re just one person -- and that’s right -- but if we each do our part, all our individual actions will add up.